 While you’ll find more of Southern California’s beautiful sandy beaches that you can walk for days.
 In Ventura, you should wander to the beautiful Mission San Buenaventura and take in a piece of California’s history.
 While there are twenty-one missions stretched along California’s coast, Buenaventura is one of my favorites.
 From the interior to the courtyard it is an impressive place.

 If you’re looking for a day trip, Ventura is the perfect launch place to visit some of the lesser known channel islands.
 Anacapa Island is just an hour from Ventura.
 On the island, you can see a bit of the California coast untouched by people.
 Take a hike along the island, or kayak around it.
 Anacapa also has some of the best snorkeling and diving in California.
+Learn more about exploring the Channel Islands here.

 Did I miss any of your favorite spots on this stretch of the drive?
 If so, let me know in the comments below.
 If you’re looking for more tips on driving the Pacific Coast Highway head over to the series homepage.
 And sign up for the Traveling Nine to Fiver newsletter to follow the series as it comes out!
 Next week we’ll cover Santa Barbara to Cambria.